-The Amazon Echo is a voice-controlled standalone hands-free Bluetooth smart speaker.
-Alexa’s voice service has been developed to be just like a real conversation, with the Echo containing lots of microphones designed to hear you at a distance or direction in the room.
-The clever thing about the Amazon Echo is that it is also designed to pay no attention to the things that you say until it hears your ‘wake up’ signal, such as “Alexa”.
-Once your Echo is ‘awake’, then it will listen to what you say following this and give you a response using Alexa’s voice.
+The Echo device contains lots of microphones designed to hear you at a distance or from any direction in the room, meaning you don’t have to know its precise location to use it.
+It’s designed to pay no attention to what you say until it hears your ‘wake up’ signal, such as “Alexa”.
+Once your Echo is ‘awake’, it’ll listen to what you say and give you a response using Alexa’s voice.

-There are lots of different Echo products, with different prices depending on which one you go for and the features and functions included.
-The 3rd gen Amazon Echo Dot is the most popular as its small size also comes with a lower price at £39.99 while the new Echo Dot is slightly bigger and with improved audio priced at £54.99 without a clock display.
+The 3rd gen Amazon Echo Dot is the most popular as its small size also comes with a lower price at £39.99.
+The new Echo Dot is slightly bigger and with improved audio is priced at £54.99 without a clock display.

-Other Amazon Echo devices include:
+Other Amazon Echo devices

 I love checking the weather, setting timers and accessing audiobooks from Audible and RNIB Reading Services just by talking to Alexa on my Amazon Echo Dot smart speaker.